Best Time to Visit Taipei, Taiwan: When to Go & Weather Guide

 February

 February is, on average, the second coldest month in Taipei.
 Expect more rainfall in February than in January.
-Chinese New Year often falls in early February along with the Lantern Festival.
-February a festive choice for when to visit Taipei, but busy.
+Chinese New Year often falls in early February, along with the Lantern Festival.
+February is a festive choice for a Taipei holiday, but busy.
 Book your accommodations early to avoid elevated prices and a lack of availability.

 February also often marks the beginning of cherry blossom season in Taipei.
-To see the cherry blossoms at their best in February, head to Yangmingshan National Park.
+To see the cherry blossoms at their finest in February, head to Yangmingshan National Park.

 • Average Temperature: 16ºC (61ºF)